Understanding the Interaction between Trichoderma Mold and Mycelium

 There are approximately 89 species of Trichoderma, characterized into groups based on physical attributes and genetic differences.
 Some of the frequently encountered types include Trichoderma harzianum, Trichoderma viride, Trichoderma koningii, and Trichoderma longibrachiatum.
 Each species varies in their niche preference, feeding habits and capacity to reproduce.

-See also Unraveling the Secrets of Mycelium Intelligence
+See also Exploring the Survival and Growth of Mycelium in Water

 Habitats and Conditions for Growth